SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - If someone has paid you already, they're less likely to drop out because the money has already been spent.

 ### Tournament Spirits
+Freshers are often intimidated at their first tournament, due to being unaware of the place, unaware of the system, unaware of Tabbycat, etc, and look for a senior to guide them through the weekend.

 Debate tournaments have a stark difference between expectations and reality for anyone new to them.
 If you don't educate juniors on the tournament experience, then
 - They might reach home later than they told their parents to expect them.